 Public health represents a growing and dynamic field with opportunities to address the world’s most pressing health problems.
 The discipline is a combination of both the science and art of advancing the health of individuals, families, communities, and populations through education, promotion of healthy behaviors, and research for disease and injury prevention.
 A person’s health is defined not only by genetics and personal choices, it’s also determined by the environment.
-Public health is all around us—where we live, work and play impact our health.
+In essence, public health is all around us—where we live, work and play which all have an impact on our health.

 The minor in Public Health requires the completion of a minimum of 19 credit hours.
 Students will be required to enroll in:

 Students must also select one course at the 200 level and two upper-level courses from a list of designated courses (9 credits).